-Haematuria has been observed in patients treated with Crestor and clinical trial data show that the occurrence is low.
+Haematuria has been observed in patients treated with Rosuvastatin and clinical trial data show that the occurrence is low.

-Skeletal muscle effects: Effects on skeletal muscle e.g. myalgia, myopathy (including myositis) and, rarely, rhabdomyolysis with and without acute renal failure have been reported in Crestor-treated patients with all doses and in particular with doses > 20 mg.
+Skeletal muscle effects: Effects on skeletal muscle e.g. myalgia, myopathy (including myositis) and, rarely, rhabdomyolysis with and without acute renal failure have been reported in Rosuvastatin-treated patients with all doses and in particular with doses > 20 mg.

-A dose-related increase in CK levels has been observed in patients taking rosuvastatin; the majority of cases were mild, asymptomatic and transient.
-If CK levels are elevated (>5xULN), treatment should be discontinued (see Special warnings and precautions for use).
+A dose-related increase in CK levels has been observed in patients taking Rosuvastatin; the majority of cases were mild, asymptomatic and transient.
+If CK levels are elevated (>5xULN), treatment should be discontinued (see section 4.4).

-Liver effects: As with other HMG-CoA reductase inhibitors, a dose-related increase in transaminases has been observed in a small number of patients taking rosuvastatin; the majority of cases were mild, asymptomatic and transient.
+Liver effects: As with other HMG-CoA reductase inhibitors, a dose-related increase in transaminases has been observed in a small number of patients taking Rosuvastatin; the majority of cases were mild, asymptomatic and transient.

-The following adverse events have been reported with some statins: Sexual dysfunction
+The following adverse events have been reported with some statins:

+Sexual dysfunction

-Exceptional cases of interstitial lung disease, especially with long term therapy (see Special warnings and precautions for use)
+Exceptional cases of interstitial lung disease, especially with long term therapy (see section 4.4).

-The reporting rates for rhabdomyolysis, serious renal events and serious hepatic events (consisting mainly of increased hepatic transaminases) is higher at the 40 mg dose.
+The reporting rate for rhabdomyolysis, serious renal events and serious hepatic events (consisting mainly of increased hepatic transaminases) is higher at the 40 mg dose.

-Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults (see Special warnings and precautions for use).
+Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults.
+In other respects, the safety profile of Rosuvastatin was similar in children and adolescents compared to adults (see section 4.4).
 In other respects, the safety profile of rosuvastatin was similar in children and adolescents compared to adults.